hacorn96/hello-world/README.md

 This is my learning path:

+Basics

+1. Internet

+2. Web Development

+Programming Languages:

-1. Basics
+1. HTML

-2. HTML (I am here)
+2. CSS

-3. CSS
+3. JavaScript

-4. JavaScrip

-5. Python
+4. Python

+Basics 2:

-6. Design
+1. Design

-7. Command Line
+2. Command Line

-8. Git and GitHub
+3. Git and GitHub

+4. More about the Internet

+Tools:

-9. CSS Frameworks (Bootstrap and Foundation)
+1. CSS Frameworks (Bootstrap and Foundation)

-10. CSS Preprocessors (Sass, Less and Foundation)
+2. CSS Preprocessors (Sass, Less and Stylus)

-11. JavaScript Libraries (starting with JQuery)
+3. JavaScript Libraries (starting with JQuery)